-- 6 min read
+- 7 min read

-Instance vs. Semantic Segmentation: Similarities & Differences
+Instance Segmentation vs. Semantic Segmentation: Similarities & Differences

 Learn the similarities and differences between instance and semantic segmentation with examples.

-Instance vs. Semantic Segmentation: Similarities & Differences
+Instance Segmentation vs. Semantic Segmentation: Similarities & Differences

 Image segmentation is a computer vision technique for dividing an image into groups of pixels according to some criteria.
-The algorithm takes an image as input and divides it into regions or segments, through contours or masks (usually masks).
+The algorithm takes an image as input and divides it into regions or segments, through contours or segmentation masks (usually segmentation masks).

 Segmentation allows computer vision models to understand structure, shapes, and object boundaries.
 You use segmentation when object outlines matter more than general image classification.